angelru/ValdemoroEn1/README.md

 Your services in Valdemoro, all the information in one place.

 * **Establishments.** List of establishments such as local restaurants, hours, photos, take-away menu, telephone and location.
 You can know in a click if they are open, call the establishment directly.
+(Soon)
 * **Billboard.** Check the movie billing in real time and buy your tickets.
 * **Price of gasoline.** Check the price of gasoline in real time and go to the gas station using GPS.
 * **Weather and air quality.** Check the weather and air quality in real time.